openwebdocs/project/impact-report-2021/README.md

 #### Documenting events and representing them in BCD

-Events again are one of the fundamental aspects of web development, and the way MDN documents events is confusing, One of the main problems is that currently each event tends to be documented across two different pages:
+Events again are one of the fundamental aspects of web development, and the way MDN documents events is confusing.
+One of the main problems is that currently each event tends to be documented across two different pages:

 * a page for the "event handler property" like `onclick`